 The brains of this design is a PIC10F320, which was chosen because it fits the bill in terms of features, costs, ability to run from a wide range of voltages, sufficient number of I/O, power usage and availability.
 Given the simplicity of the program I intend to run on it, I didn’t feel necessary to upgrade to the 322 version, but if your control logic requires it, it’s a drop-in replacement with double the memory size.
 This MCU offers 4 Input-Output pins, suitable for the design.

-Ballast resistors R8 and R9 provide two current levels for driving the LED, allowing for two levels of brightness, which is useful to convey information: under “low” level (through R9 only), the circuit is powered and in standby mode.
+Ballast resistors R8 and R9 provide two current levels for driving the LED, allowing for two levels of brightness, which is useful to convey information: under “low” level (through R9 only), the circuit is powered.
 When the PIC drives RA2 (pin 3) high, T1 switches on and the equivalent resistor driving the LED drops to about 2kΩ: the LED becomes much brighter.
 If preferred, R9 can be entirely ommited to have a classic “on/off” effect.

 The digital thermometer is from the ubiquitous DS1820 family, which offer +/- 0.5°C precision.
 The design supports both the DS18S20 and the DS18B20, connected via 1-Wire bus to the PIC’s RA0 (pin 5).
 The thermometer is powered normally and draws about 1mA when active.
 The bus pull-up resistor R3 also limits the sink current to about 1mA.